 My favorite thing about Worbital is its absurd Tex Avery quality, with all its back-and-forth artillery whacking and laser shooting and rocket flying and planet thrashing, like the science fiction version of a wolf with a skillet trading blows with a pig with a mallet.
 It’s a cartoon colorful version of that ancient French movie where a rocket ship gets stuck in the moon’s eye.
 Worms — the classic Team 17 videogames worms — in space with all the weapon variety, but with planets instead of worms, with orbital paths instead of terrain, with gravity wells instead of gravity, with a real-time strategy game economy instead of a tit-for-tat turn based artillery duel.
 There’s no waiting for your turn here.
 There’s only waiting for your laser to swing around and line up just as the other planet emerges from behind a moon.
 Or waiting for the shells in your Big Gun to reload.
 Or waiting for just the right moment to fire the Scattershot that you hope will intercept that incoming nuclear missile.
 Wait for it.
 Wait for it.

 As I’m playing Worbital, I’m wondering why this isn’t a whole genre.
-The basics have been been done before.
+The basics have been done before.
 You’ll find a game on Steam called Interplanetary.
 It’s a turn-based version of interplanetary artillery-fests, with actual rotating globes in a 3D space, full blown base-building, scouting against stealth, and a detailed tech tree.
 It’s also an interface mess and far too much guesswork for a serious strategy game.
 I also recall a strategy game from, gosh, the 90s?
 You built a base in an asteroid belt to harvest asteroids, sweeping along its orbit as you fought another player’s asteroid base.
 Search me if I remember what it was called.
 Probably Space Bases, or something.
 That was back before all the videogame names were taken and developers had to resort to word mash-ups like Worbital.

 But what hasn’t been done before is something this accessible, smartly paced, and most importantly, playful.
 There aren’t many strategy games that make me giggle.
 But how else can I react when I knock my friend’s planet off its orbit and watch him frantically trying to build something to brake his shattered globe as it drifts toward the sun?
 How else can I react when he fumbles a missile launch and wastes an expensive nuclear warhead on a passing moon?
 Or when he flies his Asteroids-style manually controlled attack ship into the asteroid belt at the edge of the map because he came at me too fast?
 How else can I react as a cloud of debris from that moon rains down on his already damaged rail guns?
 Worbital isn’t just a smart strategy game.
 It’s a stellar comedy.